Malatya: Modern period

 The current city of Malatya was founded in 1838, with the old site of Militene now designated as Old Malatya.
 The reason behind the displacement of the city center was that the Ottoman army settled and stayed, probably by seizing from its settlers, in the previous city center, in the winter of 1838–39, before taking the road for Battle of Nezib in 1849.
 Because of this, citizens of the Malatya established the new city based on a near town called Aspuzu.
-The city saw rapid expansion in the 19th century, and by the end of the century it had around 5000 households, 50 mosques, six madrasas, nine inns and five Turkish baths.
+The city saw rapid expansion in the 19th century, and by the end of the century it had around 5,000 households, 50 mosques, six madrasas, nine inns and five hammams.
 Ottoman sources also recorded ten churches.
 In 1889 and 1890, Malatya was struck by two large fires that destroyed thousands of shops.
-The city was then hit by the 1893 Malatya earthquake, which killed 1300, destroying 1200 houses and four mosques.
+The city was then hit by the 1893 Malatya earthquake, which killed 1,300, destroying 1,200 houses and four mosques.
 A cholera outbreak that subsequently took place in 1893 killed 896 people.
 The destroyed buildings were rebuilt in 1894.

 Malatya was the scene of anti-Armenian violence during the late nineteenth and early twentieth centuries.
 During the Hamidian massacres of 1895–1896, 7,500 Armenian civilians were massacred and Armenian villages in the rural countryside of Malatya were destroyed.
 In the aftermath, a Red Cross team sent to Malatya and led by Julian B. Hubbell concluded that 1,500 Armenian houses had been pillaged and 375 burned to the ground.

 According to the 1913 Catholic Encyclopedia, Malatya city was inhabited by 30,000 people with a clear ethnic Turkish majority, and an Armenian population of 3,000, of whom 800 were Catholics.
 Of the five churches in the city, three belonged to the Armenians.
 In the spring of 1915, the vast majority of the Armenians of the town were rounded up by Ottoman authorities and deported on death marches as part of the Armenian genocide.
 According to reports of the governor of the Malatya district, of the 6,935 registered Armenians in Malatya, 197 were left in the town as artisans.
 In the early Republican era, Malatya became the centre of Malatya Province and enjoyed a substantial growth in terms of population as well as covered area.
 This development was further accelerated by the construction of the Adana-Fevzipaşa-Malatya railroad in 1931, and a few years later in 1937, by the construction of the Sivas-Malatya railroad.

 Until recently the city was home to departments of the Turkish Aeronautical Association, Turkish Hearths, and Turkish Red Crescent.
 In 2014 Malatya became a metropolitan municipality in Turkey, alongside 12 other cities, by a Turkish governmental law that was passed in 2012.
 Following the 2014 Turkish local elections the new municipality officially took office.
 Today the city is generally considered to be a notable trade and industrial hub, as well as a cultural centre point thanks to the İnönü University that was established on 28 January 1975.